giulia-berto/docker-tutorial/README.md

 ```
 docker build --tag fsl:5.0 .
 ```
-* Check if your image was correctly built by running ```docker image ls``` and verify that the image fsl:5.0 is in the list.
+* Check if your image was correctly built by running ```docker image ls``` and by verifying that the image fsl:5.0 is in the list.

 ### Step 3: Test your container